Convergence and error estimates for the Lagrangian based Conservative Spectral method for Boltzmann Equations: Preliminaries

 The scattering angle $\theta$ is defined by $\cos\theta= \hat{u} \cdot \sigma$, where the hat stands for unitary vector.
 Further, we assume that the differential cross section kernel $b(\hat{u}\cdot\sigma)$ is integrable in $\mathbb{S}^{d-1}$, referred as the {\sl Grad cut-off assumption} \cite{grad1969}, and it is renormalized in the sense that

 where the constant $\big|\mathbb{S}^{d-2}\big|$ denotes the Lebesgue measure of $\mathbb{S}^{d-2}$.
 The parameter $\lambda$ in \eqref{ck} regulates the collision frequency and accounts for inter particle potentials occurring in the gas.
 These interactions are referred to as Variable Hard Potentials (VHP) whenever $0< \lambda< 1$, Maxwell Molecules type interactions (MM) for $\lambda=0$ and Hard Spheres (HS) for $\lambda=1$.
-In addition, if kernel $b$ is independent of the scattering angle we call the interactions isotropic, otherwise, we refer to them as anisotropic Variable Hard Potential interactions. \\ \\ It is worth mentioning that the weak form of the collisional form \eqref{singleEq1} also takes the following weighted double mixing convolutional form
+In addition, if kernel $b$ is independent of the scattering angle we call the interactions isotropic, otherwise, we refer to them as anisotropic Variable Hard Potential interactions.